P1: targeting neutrophil subsets

 Targeting neutrophil subsets

 In repAMI, neutrophils are the first immune cells to enter the injured myocardium.
 Several, yet incompletely defined subsets have been described in the reperfused myocardium, but their precise localization, their specific tasks and whether their activities can be modified remains incompletely studied.
-The applicants established an analysis pipeline that allows for the spatiotemporal evaluation of neutrophil subsets in repAMI, human sample and acute myocardial inflammation.
+To address this question, the working group is using an established analysis pipeline that allows for the spatiotemporal evaluation of neutrophil subsets in repAMI, human sample and acute myocardial inflammation.

 Objectives